Boeing 307 Stratoliner: Koninklijke Luchtvaart Maatschappij N.V. (KLM)

 KLM was considering four-engine airliners for the European routes and a longer-ranged four-engine aircraft for their routes to the Netherlands East Indies (now Indonesia).
 Aircraft considered included the Douglas DC-4(E), the Boeing 307, the Junkers Ju 90, the Focke-Wulf Fw 200 Condor, and the Bloch 160, of which only the DC-4 and 307 came close to meeting requirements.

 Boeing made a proposal to KLM on September 20, 1936, for an exclusive option on 10 certified 307s for $2.4 million with options for 18 aircraft and with first delivery in 14 months.
 By January 14, 1937, the price had increased for 18 aircraft to $265,000 each, not including pressurization equipment.
-KLM let Boeing know that they were interested in four aircraft, for use as an interim measure pending a larger, more suitable design, and they that they would use it for familiarization training with four-engine aircraft.
+KLM let Boeing know that they were interested in four aircraft, for use as an interim measure pending a larger, more suitable design, and that they would use it for familiarization training with four-engine aircraft.
 They required that it fly on just two engines, use Pratt & Whitney automatic mixture controls, have a 4000 km range, be able to carry freight or mail, and have moderate tire ground pressure.
 KLM then requested a quote for three 307s, with either Wright Cyclones or Pratt & Whitney 1830 engines, fitted with constant-speed propellers and automatic carburettor mixture control and with additional fuel capacity to provide a range of 3400 mi.
 Boeing responded that the price for three aircraft would be $289,000 each if fitted with Cyclone engines and $314,000 if fitted with R-1830s, plus $3,100–$4,000 per aircraft to increase fuel capacity to either 1700 usgal or 2125 usgal, provided that the US Government gave permission to export the engines.
 After not hearing back, Boeing sent a new quote to KLM for $300,000 per aircraft, or $320,000 for the pressurized version.
 December 20, 1938, the KLM board made the decision to order two four-engine aircraft, with consideration of the Boeing 307 and Focke Wulf Fw 200 Condor; however, the Condor was not suitable for the East Indies route.